shapedbyrainstudios/quest-system/README.md

 This is a sample project that shows one way of building a Quest System in Unity.

 The branches in this repo follow the implementation for the video series.
 Each branch represents the state of the system for a given video.
-The videos can be found on the YouTube channel.
+The videos can be found on the below YouTube channel.

 `youtube.com/@ShapedByRainStudios`